saucelabs/sauce-docs/docs/testfairy/sdk/tf-production.md

 #endif
 ```

-If your publishing workflow has multiple build schemes or you plan to implement such phases, please proceed to [this post](https://blog.testfairy.com/ios-build-schemes-explained/) to learn how to do that.
+If your publishing workflow has multiple build schemes or you plan to implement such phases, proceed to [this post](https://blog.testfairy.com/ios-build-schemes-explained/) to learn how to do that.

 We suggest defining a compiler flag for each scheme you have to enable the SDK for schemes relevant to testing like below.